-Total payments to the contractor, City Fleet were £8.312 million, £2.544 million below the revised total budgetary provision of £10.856 million.
-The most significant factor is that taxicard trips are reported down by 18% from the previous year.
-Due to the reduction in expenditure no boroughs were required to contribute to the scheme therefore boroughs will be refunded.
-The net refund to the Boroughs is £1.495 million.
-Payments received from TFL have therefore reduced in line with actual claims by £1.09 million during the year.
-This is after taking into account the management charge for LB of Barnet of £11,730 which TfL fund.
+Total payments to the contractor, City Fleet were £5.425 million, £5.022 million below the revised total budgetary provision of £10.447 million.
+Taxicard trips were significantly impacted upon by the Covid-19 pandemic and national lockdown resulting in lower payments being made.

+Due to the reduction in expenditure, no boroughs were required to contribute to the scheme cost; therefore, boroughs will be refunded for any actual contributions made.
+The net refund to the Boroughs is £1.588 million.
+TfL fund the scheme cost in arrears, based on actual trips data from the preceding quarter.
+Payments received from TfL have therefore reduced in line with actual claims by £3.434 million during the year.
+This is after taking in to account the management charge for LB of Barnet of £10,570 which TfL fund.

-• Residual variances of -£93,000.
+• Residual variances of £50,000.

-Budget for 2020/21
+Budget for 2021/22

-On 5 December 2019, the full TEC Committee approved a total expenditure budget for 2020/21 of £48.67 million, exclusive of the borough payment of £318.763 million to Transport for London (TfL) in respect of Concessionary Fares.
-Total income sources, including the use of existing balances of £579,000 were also estimated to be £48.67 million, leaving a projected balanced budget for the year.
+On 10 December 2020, the full TEC Committee approved a total expenditure budget for 2021/22 of £42.397 million, exclusive of the borough payment of £275.975 million to Transport for London (TfL) in respect of Concessionary Fares.
+Total income sources, including the use of existing balances of £567,000 were also estimated to be £42.397 million, leaving a projected balanced budget for the year.

-The current Covid-19 crisis is projected to influence the Committee's future finances due to a reduction in enforcement activities and a reduction in income raised from the issue of replacement Freedom Passes.
+The current Covid-19 crisis is projected to influence the Committee's future finances due to potential reductions in enforcement activities and income raised from the issue of replacement Freedom Passes.
 The current level of uncommitted reserves will provide a level of security should these projected deficits in income be realised by the year-end.
 The impact of the pandemic on the Committee's finances will be closely monitored during the course of the financial year.